nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

 This error code may surface when creating or deleting a `DocumentReference`.
 There are a number of properties that make up the `DocumentReference` which have business rules associated with them.
 If there are problems with one or more of these properties, this error may be thrown.

 This error code may also surface when updating a `DocumentReference` using the `Parameters` resource and `Update` interaction.
-This error may be thrown if the resource does not include the specified parameters or does not conform to the associated business rules.
+This error may be thrown if the resource does not include required parameters or does not conform to the associated business rules.

 The following table summarises the HTTP response code, along with the values to expect in the `OperationOutcome` in the response body for this exception scenario.